cjhnbls/pipelinedb-doc-cn/builtin.rst

 **bloom_contains ( bloom filter, expression )**

 	Returns true if the Bloom filter **probably** contains the given value, with a small false positive rate.

+**fss_topk ( fss )**

+	Returns up to k tuples representing the given FSS's top-k values and their associated frequencies.

 **cmsketch_frequency ( count-min sketch, expression )**